 - The DNS cache of the users’ computers.
 When a visitor enters a website, the DNS records for this site will be saved on his or her computer, the time that the TTL value indicates.
 So, if you are a site owner and you want to visit your site, to which you recently change the IP address, you will need to flush the DNS cache.
 Then you can visit the site with its new IP address.
 The users will need to wait until the DNS propagation comes to them or flush the DNS tool.

 How to make the DNS propagation faster?

-It is simple; you need to lower the TTL period if you want to know more about it you can read our TTL article where we recommend different duration for various DNS records HERE.
-You will still need to wait the expiry period that was set before.
+Yes, you can, and it is simple; you need to lower the TTL period of the DNS records.
+If you want to know more about it, you can read our article about TTL, where we recommend different duration for various DNS records.
+You will still need to wait for the expiry period that was set before.
 All the DNS caches need to expire and the recursive servers to refresh.